 "We're right on nature's doorstep," Sortor says.
 "What becomes commonplace for us is not necessarily what [people] in New York would experience."

-Sortor's police work on Kodiak—and that of other officers across the northernmost U.S. state—is featured on A&E's new show "Alaska PD," which air Thursdays at 9P.
+Sortor's police work on Kodiak—and that of other officers across the northernmost U.S. state—is featured on A&E's show "Alaska PD."
 (Watch full episodes here.)

 A&E looks at some of the biggest challenges that police officers face in the Land of the Midnight Sun.

 In Kodiak, brown bears are such a constant threat that Sortor says the police department is familiar with the worst offenders and has names for them.

 "Right now, we have three that we're dealing with in town: the little bear, the big bear and the lanky bear," Sortor says.

 "The big bear is the biggest concern," he adds.
 "It's ripping off car doors and stuff.
 That's kind of the line we draw—once they start intruding on vehicles.
 When the bear becomes a burglar."

 Sortor says that because the big bear is so accustomed to people, his department has a "kill order."
 But applying lethal force in the middle of town to a top predator isn't easy.

 "What if I don't kill the bear right away?
 What if I miss?"
 Sortor asks.
 An injured bear, he says, would be far more dangerous than a healthy one.